cos-labs/collections/README.md

 `component`: name of the ember component.
-`section-header`: an id applied to that layer for link anchoring (currently not fully implemented)
+`section-header`: an id applied to that layer for link anchoring (currently not fully implemented) `settings`: where all information about the specific preferences / styling / content of that layer goes

 ```
   "layers": [